eduardbeutel/units/Readme.md

 is an architecture for network applications that focuses on

-- small, single responsibility principle conform units across all layers
+- small, easy to test, single responsibility principle conform units across all layers
-- reduce and structure dependencies between units
+- reduce dependencies between units and and structure dependencies between layers

-- clear and complete separation of concerns
-- achieving high quality with a large number of unit tests and small number of system tests
+to achieve clean code as a basis for hiqh quality software.

 ![units](https://rawgit.com/eduardbeutel/units/master/units-general-view.svg)

 ## Concepts

-An **input/output(io) interface** receives requests, transforms them, forwards them to a workflow and sends responses back.
-Example: SOAP, REST.

-A **workflow** is responsible for routing.
-It calls processors to carry out specific tasks.
-Workflows can also call other workflows.
+The **domain** is a model of the business domain.
+Examples: entities, value objects. @see Domain Driven Design.

 A **processor** processes its input into an output.
 It only performs one very specific task and contains no routing.
-Example: Validator, Converter, Algorithm.

-The **domain** is a model of the business domain.
-Examples: entities, aggregates, business rules.
+In most cases it should have no/few dependencies.
+Example: Builder, Validator, Converter.

 A **repository** is a centralized data holder.
-Examples: user repository, entity repository.
+Examples: UserRepository, EntityRepository.

+A **workflow** is as its name says exactly one workflow.
+It only does routing.
+Based on conditions it calls processors, repositories or other workflows.

+The **API** contains endpoints that transform request/responses to domain objects and call workflows.
+Example: SOAP, REST.